Medications for Alzheimer Disease

 The information provided here is meant to give you a general idea about each of the medications listed below.
 Only the most general side effects are included.
 Ask your doctor if you need to take any special precautions.
 Use each of these medications only as recommended by your doctor, and according to the instructions provided.
 If you have further questions about usage or side effects, contact your doctor.

-There are no medications to cure Alzheimers disease, but certain medications are commonly prescribed to manage the symptoms.
+There are no medications to cure Alzheimer disease, but certain medications are commonly prescribed to manage the symptoms.
 Other medications are under investigation in clinical trials.

-Cholinesterase inhibitors most commonly prescribed for Alzheimers disease include:
+Cholinesterase inhibitors most commonly prescribed for Alzheimer disease include:

 Depending on which cholinesterase inhibitor you take, possible side effects include:

 - Stomach pain or cramping